explaingit

 USE CASE 2

-Set up a development server that reloads your browser instantly when you save a file.
+Set up a development server with hot module replacement that updates the browser instantly as you edit files.

 USE CASE 3